-All these cartridge configurations are hot, popular, and flooding the market, coming from a wide variety of top-rated brands like Kwadron, Quartz, and Vertix.
+All these cartridge configurations are hot, popular, and flooding the market, coming from a wide variety of top-rated brands like Kwadron, Peak, and Vertix.
 With a basic understanding of these different types of permanent makeup needles, you can begin to experiment, learn new techniques, and discover which needle brands are best for you.
 Many other factors come into play including needle count, diameter, taper, PMU needle sizes, and, of course, your unique style.
 You’ll want to make sure you’re using permanent makeup machines that are right for you, such as top-rated permanent makeup machines like the Microbeau Flux S, the Microbeau Bellar, or the FK Irons Spektra XION S.

 Pro-tip: Health, hygiene, and safety are a priority for permanent makeup professionals.
 While shopping for your permanent makeup cartridges, always for brands that offer a membrane.
 PMU needles with membrane features are safer, preventing bodily fluids and ink from getting into the body of your machine or your grip.
 This is especially important, since permanent makeup machines are not autoclavable (you can only autoclave the grips) So check your packaging before you purchase most top brand permanent makeup cartridges will say they have a membrane on the packaging.